nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 ## Summary

-* This document outlines a plan to change Nym Gateways from operating with an ‘allow’ to a ‘deny’ list to enable broader uptake and usage of the Nym mixnet.
+* This document outlines a plan to change Nym Gateways from operating with an ‘allow’ to a ‘deny’ list to enable broader uptake and usage of the Nym Mixnet.
 It provides operators with an overview of the plan, pros and cons, legal as well as technical advice.

 * Nym is committed to ensuring privacy for all users, regardless of their location and for the broadest possible range of online services.
-In order to achieve this aim, the Nym mixnet needs to increase its usability across a broad range of apps and services.
+In order to achieve this aim, the Nym Mixnet needs to increase its usability across a broad range of apps and services.

 * Currently, Nym Gateway nodes only enable access to apps and services that are on an ‘allow’ list that is maintained by the core team.